llpeterson/direct/access.md

 allocations openning in the 30 to 300-GHz band.
-One interesting footnote is that there is also an unlicensed band at 3.5-GHz set aside in North America, called *Citizens Broadband Radio Service* (CBRS), that anyone with a celluar radio can use.
+One interesting footnote is that there is also an unlicensed band at 3.5-GHz set aside in North America, called *Citizens Broadband Radio Service* (CBRS), that anyone with a cellular radio can use.
 This opens the door for setting up private cellular networks.

 Like 802.11, cellular technology relies on the use of base stations that are connected to a wired network.
-In the case of the cellular network, the base staions are often called *Broadband Base Units* (BBU), the mobile devices that connect to them are usually referred to as *User Equipment* (UE), and the set of BBUs anchored at a given Central Office and serving a particualr region is collectively called a *Radio Access Network* (RAN).
+In the case of the cellular network, the base stations are often called *Broadband Base Units* (BBU), the mobile devices that connect to them are usually referred to as *User Equipment* (UE), and the set of BBUs anchored at a given Central Office and serving a particular region is collectively called a *Radio Access Network* (RAN).

 The geographic area served by a BBU's antenna is called a *cell*.